littlefs-project/littlefs/DESIGN.md

 It doesn't matter if we lose power while writing block 5 with the new data, since the old data remains unmodified in block 4.
-This example also highlights how the atomic updates of the metadata blockss provide a synchronization barrier for the rest of the littlefs.
+This example also highlights how the atomic updates of the metadata blocks provide a synchronization barrier for the rest of the littlefs.

 At this point, it may look like we are wasting an awfully large amount